Get started on the Roadmap board

 If you're an admin, invite a colleague into your workspace as a viewer to see what they'll be able to see and do on your roadmap.

-Learn best practices around visualizing your roadmap and sharing it with colleagues across the organization.
+Learn best practices around visualizing your roadmap and sharing it with colleagues across the organization in our on-demand webinar.
 A member of team Productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.

 We've covered our auto-generated Roadmap, best for sharing plans with internal stakeholders.
 Now let's move on to the Portal, where you can get feedback on ideas and share high-level plans with colleagues as well as customers.